papadanku/papadanku.github.io/_sources/blog/shadermodel3.rst.txt

         mov r0, v0
     };

-To solve this problem, we use the ``: register()`` to a shader variable to a particular register.
+The solution: use the ``: register()`` to a shader variable to a particular register.
 You can read more about it `here <https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-variable-register>`_.

 ::